sztoor/model_serving/README.md

 ansible-playbook configuration.yml --private-key=/home/ubuntu/cluster-keys/cluster-key
 ```

 The process will take 10 to 15 minutes to complete.
-Once the process successfully completed you have both production and development servers ready.

-Attach floating IP address to the production server and access the same web page as we have in previous tasks.
+Attach floating IP address to the production server and access the same predictions webpage as we did in previous tasks.

 ## Questions